 The expansion of both terms in equation (68) gives the following identities.

-It is worth to mention, that each equation (71) constitutes three relations, one for the regular part and two for the singular terms with
+It is worth to mention, that each equation (71) constitutes three relations, one for the regular part and two for the singular terms with and .
+Singular functions cannot equal regular functions.
+Note that the terms with already fulfill the equivalence.
+The terms with yield

-The terms in the brackets are replaced with the relations for the case
+The terms in the brackets are replaced with the relations for the case .
+Therefore, the terms are expanded with dummy factors and to account for the condition as well.

-It is easily seen that the terms with
+It is easily seen that the terms with are equal, when

-The equation states, that the jump of the spatial derivative can simply be decomposed into the normal component and the tangential components with respect to the surface or that the spatial derivatives are the same in the static ambient reference frame and the moving reference frame for the surface, see Morfey et al. 28 .
+The equation states, that the jump of the spatial derivative can simply be decomposed into the normal component and the tangential components with respect to the surface or that the spatial derivatives are the same in the static ambient reference frame and the moving reference frame for the surface, see Morfey et al.28.

 Accordingly for the terms with the normal vector, the equivalence in equation (73) is satisfied when